Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 - Preparation for exams / final confrontation.
 - Leaving Hogwarts.

-It's curious that there are 12 milestones, as in the [monomyth / hero's journey](https://en.wikipedia.org/wiki/Monomyth), I assume that the events of the books can be quite closely matched to the marks on this path.
+Curiously, there are 12 milestones, as in the [monomyth/hero's journey](https://en.wikipedia.org/wiki/Monomyth), I assume that the events of the books can be quite closely matched to the marks on this path.

 ///

-The fixed plot structure initially puzzled me, but I came to the conclusion that it makes sense for a fairy tale series.
-You don’t turn to a fairy tale for complex plot, deep exploration of the subconscious, or anything of the sort.
+The fixed plot structure initially puzzled me, but I concluded it makes sense for a fairy tale series.
+You don’t turn to a fairy tale for a complex plot, deep exploration of the subconscious, or anything of the sort.
 You turn to a fairy tale for the Tale: the atmosphere, the lightness, the fantasy.
 A fixed flow of events helps shift your focus from tracking logic to immersing yourself in the fairy atmosphere.

 As I see, these three books are what made Harry Potter so popular.